-Some financial support for events and sponsorship is paid directly to your Management Council each year; you will need to liaise with them regarding this assistance.
-Alternately you should develop relationships with local businesses and approach them for sponsorship.
+Some financial support for certain events is paid directly to your Management Council each year; you will need to liaise with your relevant Management Council in regards to this assistance.
+Additionally Branches and Management Councils are encouraged to develop relationships with local or equine based businesses, ASH Studs, feed companies and the like that may be interested in sponsoring your event.